AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_01.md

 reviewed: BIRq9AX7oBmP_E79KiNu6x90e_EezudGjXXO0GmhpYg=
 ---

-All sources for XYZ and tools are mirrored in our controlled environment
+All sources for uProtocol and tools are mirrored in our controlled environment